 GoDaddy Site Builder offers the $8.99/month rate for shared hosting plans.

 Within this category, there are other packages available: Deluxe ($11.99/month), Ultimate ($16.99/month), and Maximum ($24.99/month).

 Of course, each package offers a different set of services.
 The rule is as the prices go up, the features become more useful and advanced.

-GoDaddy's basic plan for WordPress hosting starts at $9.99, while the E-commerce plan reaches $24.99.
-For Business packages, the prices can reach up to $99.99.
+GoDaddy’s basic plan for WordPress hosting starts at $9.99, while the E-commerce plan reaches $24.99.
+For Business packages, Godaddy website builder pricing can reach up to $99.99.

 The most expensive plan you can get with GoDaddy is $399.99, that is if you prefer a dedicated hosting service that will allow you to have complete control over all the elements of the website.